-So I recently hosted my first Facebook Live blogging Q&A session, which was certainly a fresh new experience for me.
+So peeps, I recently hosted my first Facebook Live Blogging Q&A Session, which was certainly a new experience for me.

-Despite making a few small mistakes, I think it went quite well.
+Despite making quite a few mistakes, I think it went reasonably well.

-More importantly though, live streaming really opened up my eyes to the possibilities.
+More importantly, though, I enjoyed it and Live Streaming has really opened up my eyes to the possibilities.

-Are you using live stream video as part of your strategy?
+Are you currently using live video stream as part of your marketing strategy?

-Anyhow, during the Q&A live session I wasn’t able to answer all of the questions submitted to me via email.
+Anyhow, during the short Q&A live session, I wasn’t able to answer all of the questions regarding blogging and content writing.

 “Should I hire someone to write my blog content, or should I write content myself?”

 First of all thanks Rohit, and that is a very good question.

 So let me answer this question for Rohit and for anyone who is wondering the same thing.

 Blogging can be extremely rewarding, and for a business, blogging can be very effective as a marketing strategy, regardless whether you write the content yourself or outsource it.